dirksan28/Scenic2DashCanEmu/README.md

 - Radovan Petković Raša shows the **systematic troubleshooting and successful repair** of a Scenic II dashboard with lots of tips and great advice. **The best video** on this topic online.
 If you don't speak Serbian, turn on automatic subtitle translation. https://www.youtube.com/watch?v=_f3Z28OoKZQ  - Thank you, Radovan for the time and effort you put into this.
 Great work!
 - A good repair video that also shows **how to desolder the large display properly** (unfortunately in French, but the subtitle function should help): https://www.youtube.com/watch?v=UUcnZQbhVvc

-### How to power up even without a CAN-bus emulator
+### How to power up the dashboard even without a CAN-bus emulator
+>[!TIP]
-For an initial test on your desk, you can partially switch on the dashboard (only the small clock display) even without a CAN-bus emulator.
+>For an initial test on your desk, you can partially switch on the dashboard (only the small clock display) even without a CAN-bus emulator.

-<br> Connect the **gray connector** to your power supply as usual:
+Connect the **gray connector** to your power supply as usual:
 - Pin1 +12V
 - Pin2 GND